spokestack/react-native-spokestack/tasks/EVENTS.md

 | deactivate        |          `null`          |                                   Fired when the speech pipeline deactivates. |
 | play              |  `{ playing: boolean }`  |         Fired when TTS playback starts and stops.
 See the `speak()` function. |
 | error             |   `{ error: string }`    |                                    Fired when there's an error in Spokestack. |

+_When an error event is triggered, any existing promises are rejected as it's difficult to know exactly from where the error originated and whether it may affect other requests._